Symptoms of Gluten Intolerance and Gluten Allergies

 Similarly, those with gluten sensitivity frequently experience constipation and indigestion.
 This may be because your body responds poorly to digesting gluten before trying to pass the product from your digestive system.

-3. Abdominal Pain/Discomfort
+3. Abdominal Discomfort

 4. Regular Fatigue